trychlos/pwix-accounts-tools/README.md

 #### `AccountsTools.preferredLabel( id|user [, preferred] )`

+The function returns:
+- either a `Promise` which eventually will resolve to the result object, if the method is called with a user identifier `id` (which must be the Mongo `user._id`),
+- or the result `Object` itself, if the method is called with a user document `user`.

-The function returns a Promise which eventually resolves to an object with following keys:
+The result object has following keys:
 - `label`: the computed preferred label
 - `origin`: the origin, which may be `ID` if the account has not been found, or `AccountsTools.C.PreferredLabel.USERNAME` or `AccountsTools.C.PreferredLabel.EMAIL_ADDRESS`.